 Step 2: Get a Handle on All of Your Data

 Before you can extract meaningful insights, your organization needs to establish a single source of truth, creating a unified view of your disparate data sources.
-One of our industry-leading clients provides a perfect example of the benefits of data integration.
-The client’s organization had grown over the years through numerous acquisitions, and each LoB had brought their own unique policy and claims applications into the fold.
+One of our industry-leading insurance clients provides a perfect example of the benefits of data integration.
+The organization had grown over the years through numerous acquisitions, and each LoB brought their own unique policy and claims applications into the fold.
 This piecemeal growth created inconsistency across their comprehensive insight.

 Step 3: Create the Perfect Dashboard(s)